Skip to content

 Optimize Image

 Returns the image at the given CID, transformed according to the provided query parameters.
-If no parameters are provided, the request redirects to the original image.
+If no transform parameters are supplied, the request 302-redirects to the original image on the IPFS gateway.

 Path parameters